-All the Directors, with the exception of Robert Jeens who retired on 26 April 2023 and Sam Davis who was appointed on 1 January 2024, served throughout the year and received the fees set out below.
+All the Directors, with the exception of Humphrey van der Klugt who retired on 24 April 2024 and Lucy Costa Duarte who was appointed on 1 January 2025, served throughout the year and received the fees set out below.

-In the year under review to 31 December 2023 the Directors' fees were paid at the following rates: £33,000 per annum for each Director with the Chairman of the Board receiving an extra £20,000 per annum and the Chairman of the Audit & Risk Committee an extra £8,500 and the Senior Independent Director an extra £1,500 per annum.
+In the year under review to 31 December 2024 the Directors' fees were paid at the following rates: £35,000 per annum for each Director with the Chairman of the Board receiving an extra £21,000 per annum, the Chairman of the Audit & Risk Committee an extra £10,500 and the Senior Independent Director an extra £2,000 per annum.

 A review of Directors' fees is conducted annually by the Remuneration Committee, taking into consideration the increasing demands and accountability of the corporate governance and regulatory environment, as well as the fees of other comparable investment companies.
-No external remuneration consultant was used, however the Committee reviewed the Trust Associates Investment Company Non-Executive Directors' Fee Review 2023 as well as recommendations from Stephenson Executive Search during the Board performance evaluation.
+No external remuneration consultant was used, however the Committee reviewed the Trust Associates Investment Company Non-Executive Directors' Fee Review 2024.
 Having considered carefully the information provided and to remain competitive for future recruitment, the following increases were agreed.
-The Directors' fees will be increased as of 1 January 2024 to £35,000 per annum.
-The Chairman of the Board will receive £56,000 per annum.
-The Chairman of the Senior Independent Director will receive £37,000 per annum.
+The Directors' fees will be increased as of 1 January 2025 to £38,000 per annum.
+The Chairman of the Board will receive £61,000 per annum.
+The Chairman of the Audit & Risk Committee will receive £49,500 and the Senior Independent Director will receive £40,000 per annum.

-In accordance with the Company's Articles of Association, the aggregate maximum limit for fees that may be paid to the Directors per annum is £250,000.
-Updated Articles of Association are to be put to shareholders at the forthcoming meeting which will increase the aggregate maximum to £325,000.
-This will allow sufficient headroom for ongoing Board succession planning.
+In accordance with the Company's Articles of Association, the aggregate maximum limit for fees that may be paid to the Directors per annum is £325,000.